How to Create Passive Income from Real Estate

 • They are automatically diversified among multiple real estate companies, to give you better protection in a volatile market.

-• And they require minimal upfront investment since you can choose your REIT funds and the number of shares to purchase.
+• They require minimal upfront investment since you can choose your REIT funds and the number of shares to purchase.

 The downsides to REITs: